 Campaign emails and digital data are managed separately from legislative communications to ensure compliance and safeguard user privacy.
-With the increasing occurrence of security breach, elected officials and campaign professionals are opting to centralize their communications in order to minimize potential security risks and maximize opportunities for their campaigns.
+With the increasing occurrence of a security breach, elected officials and campaign professionals are opting to centralize their communications to minimize potential security risks and maximize opportunities for their campaigns.

 #1.
 Digital Access Points

-All digital access points across desktop and mobile devices should be properly secured.
+All digital access points across desktop and mobile devices should be adequately secured.
 The protocol should plan for the onboarding process of new team members and the offboarding of discontented volunteers or staff.

 A protocol to restrict user access and transfer confidential documents should be created to prevent a loss of data during transitions.
 As each campaign staff often takes on multiple roles, a clearly defined action plan will provide clarity for cross-functional teams and establish accountability for the reporting process.